U.S. Government Global HIV/AIDS Activities

 Health Resources and Services Administration

 Since 2003, the Health Resources and Services Administration (HRSA) has been a significant contributor to PEPFAR's achievements.
-HRSA’s in the Office of Global Health implements the agency's PEPFAR activities.
-HRSA's work builds on the agency’s domestic and international experience and expertise by improving outcomes along the treatment and prevention cascade for people living with HIV.
-HRSA works with host countries and other key partners to assess the needs of each country and design a customized program of assistance that fits within the host country’s strategic plan for HIV/AIDS and/or the health sector.
-This work is guided and reinforced by HRSA’s experience building and strengthening the U.S. health system and leading the nation’s response to the HIV epidemic by ensuring that each person living with HIV receives comprehensive care and treatment.
-Building on this experience, a major component of HRSA’s global efforts is related to ensuring quality of services, building and strengthening local organizations and ensuring the production and readiness of a strong health care workforce across many cadres of facility and community service providers.
+HRSA’s Office of Global Health implements the agency's PEPFAR activities.
+HRSA's work builds on the agency’s domestic and global experience.
+Its focus is improving outcomes in treatment and prevention for people living with HIV.
+HRSA works with host countries and other key partners to assess the needs of each country and design a customized assistance program that fits within the host country’s strategic plan for HIV/AIDS and health.
+HRSA’s global mission focuses on supporting the delivery of quality HIV/AIDS care and treatment services, providing training and technical assistance to build and strengthen all levels of the health sector, collaborating to build skills and support host countries and local organizations, and preparing a strong health care workforce across service providers.

 National Institutes of Health